United Arab Emirates Presidential Guard

 The UAE Presidential Guard (UAE-PG) (حرس الرئاسة لدولة الإمارات العربية المتحدة) is an elite military special operations unit of the United Arab Emirates Armed Forces.
 It is a military unit that operates outside the conventional framework of traditional armed forces.
 Its estimated 12,000 personnel are considered to be a premier fighting unit in the Middle East and the Arab world.

-It's seen as the Emirati version of the United States Secret Service as its duties include protecting the Ra'is albeit they are not limited by that role.
-The United States Marine Corps officially designates the UAE-PG as its Marine counterpart.
+Its duties include protecting the Ra'is.

 History

 UAE-PG was formed in 2011 as a merger of the Amiri Guard, the Special Operations Command, and the Marine Battalion from the UAE Navy.

 In a traditional tribal society, a paramount sheikh would be protected by his armed retainers.
 These retainers come from tribes which had demonstrated long-term loyalty to the ruler.
 With the formation of professional armed forces, these armed retainers became the Emiri Guard.
 In 2011, the Emiri Guard command of the UAE Armed Forces was integrated into the new Presidential Guard Command.

-Multiple foreign officers, including Major General Mike Hindmarsh from the Australian Army have served and/or are serving in the guard.
-In the case of Hindmarsh, he serves as the guard's commander.
+Multiple foreign officers have served and/or are serving in the guard, including the guard's commander, Major General Mike Hindmarsh from the Australian Army.
 In October 2011, United States State Department approved of training support being provided by the United States Marine Corps for the guard under the Marine Corps Training Mission UAE (MCTM-UAE).
 At around the same time, the USMC officially designated the UAE-PG as its Marine counterpart.

-In January 2017, a 149-member contingent from the Presidential Guard, as well as 35-member band, marched in the presence of Sheikh Mohammed bin Zayed Al Nahyan and President Pranab Mukherjee on the Rajpath during the Delhi Republic Day parade of 2017.
+In January 2017, a 149-member contingent from the Presidential Guard, as well as a 35-member band, marched in the presence of Sheikh Mohammed bin Zayed Al Nahyan and Indian President Pranab Mukherjee on the Rajpath during the Delhi Republic Day parade of 2017.

-In 2019, the UAE-PG has inaugurated the opening of Martyr's Park, dedicated to UAE-PG personnel who were killed in the line of duty.
+In 2019, the UAE-PG inaugurated the opening of Martyr's Park, dedicated to UAE-PG personnel who were killed in the line of duty.